simondbrooke/terraform-training-jamfpro/support_materials/Section 2 - Management/Lesson 3 - Policies/Lesson 3 - Policies.md

 # Policies

-This tutorial introduces the Terraform **`jamfpro_policy`** resource (part of the `deploymenttheory/jamfpro` provider) and guides you through several hands-on lessons so you can learn by doing.
+This tutorial introduces the Terraform **`jamfpro_policy`** resource (part of the `deploymenttheory/jamfpro` provider) and guides you through several hands-on lessons, so you can learn by doing.

 ---